eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

 **Priority**: High

 **Preconditions:**
- * Signal Consumer contains a valid authentication token to connect and perform calls to databroker.
+ * Signal Consumer and Provider contain a valid authentication token to connect and perform calls to Databroker.
  * Provider can read from Vehicle Network.
- * Provider constantly publishes new signal values.
+ * Provider can constantly publish signal values to Databroker at a high frequency.

 **Special requirements:**
  * The use case must meet a high frequency notification rate.